Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Notice that each inner statement still ends with a semicolon, but the compound statement itself does not.

-Here’s what a compound statement would look like when used inside an `if` statement:
+Here's what a compound statement would look like when used inside an `if` statement:

 ```C
 if (line_num == MAX_LINES) {